 ‘isn’t it nice to think that tomorrow is a new day with no mistakes in it yet?’

 It’s been quite a while since I last wrote anything here, but I couldn’t think of a more wonderful book to review for my return post.
 It’s been a relatively difficult few weeks for me, and it wasn’t too long before I realised that I needed to step back from everything I was doing and re-evaluate a few things.
-After a few days of dragging my feet, feeling sorry for myself, and not reading much at all, I borrowed my grandmother’s copy of Anne of Green Gables in the hope of cheering myself up with a book which would hopefully prove more light hearted and uplifting than The Handmaid’s Tale, which, admittedly, is a pretty low bar for a jolly read.
+After a few days of dragging my feet, feeling sorry for myself, and not reading very much at all, I borrowed my grandmother’s copy of Anne of Green Gables in the hope of cheering myself up with a book.
+My aim here was to pick something that would hopefully prove more light-hearted and uplifting than The Handmaid’s Tale, which, admittedly, is a pretty low bar for a jolly read.

-She explains the game by telling the story of how, as the daughter of a poor minister, she and her family often relied on missionary barrels for clothing and various household items, and, longing for a doll to appear in one of these barrels, Pollyanna is bitterly disappointed when, upon opening the barrel, she is instead furnished with a pair of crutches.
-Not bitter for long, however, as her father quickly invents the game: sure, Pollyanna hasn’t received the doll she wanted, but the crutches ought to serve as a reminder that thankfully she doesn’t actually need to use them, since both her legs work just fine.
+She explains the game to everyone she meets by relaying the story of how, as the daughter of a poor minister, she and her family were often forced to rely on missionary barrels, which contained cast off clothing and various household items.
+Having spent weeks dreaming and longing for a doll to appear in one of these barrels, Pollyanna is bitterly disappointed when, upon opening one, she is instead furnished with a pair of crutches.
+Not bitter for long, however, as her father quickly invents the game: sure, Pollyanna hasn’t received the doll she wanted, but the crutches ought to serve as a healthy reminder that she doesn’t actually need to use them, since both her legs work just fine.
 Ugh.
 Good for Pollyanna, I guess.

 Enter Anne Shirley, the girl I wish I’d known was around for me before.
 Anne sees your glad game, Pollyanna, and raises you scope of the imagination.
 Far more fun.
 And far more engaging.
 Anne’s imagination serves a similar purpose to Pollyanna’s glad game, from the point of view that, like Pollyanna, there’s a whole host of things for which Anne could quite rightly complain, and so she needs some kind of coping mechanism.
-Her parents died when she was young, leaving her to be moved around as a servant for various other families before finally ending up in an orphan asylum.
+Her parents died when she was young, leaving her to be ferried about as a servant from household to household before finally ending up in an orphan asylum.
 She has, at the beginning of the novel, not a friend in the world, and every right to feel utterly miserable about the harsh hand that life has dealt her.
-Not Anne, though.
+But this is not Anne’s style.

 But the other thing that appeals to me about Anne is that she is a fully realised character.
 Unlike Pollyanna, who, I don’t doubt, would look quite at home in a didactic Christian text for young children, Anne has her faults, and plenty of them.
 There are lessons to be learnt from her, indeed, and very often these lessons are learned by the reader before Anne herself.
 She’s stubborn and headstrong, she has a fierce temper, and even her imagination ultimately has its shortcomings.
 Her flair for the dramatic and her fondness for tales most ‘tragical’ has skewed her own perception of what an interesting life ought to be, but her realisation of this comes, sure enough: